Lambda Iota Society: History

+Symbols

+Lambda Iota Society's Roman divinity was Minerva.
+The fraternity's mascot was the owl, also the symbol of Minerva.
+Its members were called Owls.
+The fraternity's name for its chapter house was the "owl nest".

-The Minervan Education Foundation
+Minervan Education Foundation

-Since the late 1990s, a group of older Owls have been working to develop a charitable foundation to assist current Owls with financial assistance for their studies.
-Since its creation, the foundation has raised thousands of dollars through donations and other charitable ventures.
+Since the late 1990s, the society's alumni had been working to develop a charitable foundation to assist current members with financial assistance for their studies.
+Since its creation, the Minervan Foundation has raised thousands of dollars through donations and other charitable ventures.